The National Examinations in World Languages (NEWL)

 1st (first semester of first year)

-Among others, the list of universities below have known to accept NEWL scores as a valid means of awarding academic credit or establishing appropriate placement.
-For the most up-to-date and accurate information you can contact the university or the program you are considering to check the admission requirements and language proficiency requirements.
-While each university adheres to their policies and protocols, it is noteworthy that the College Board actively encourages all its member institutions to acknowledge and consider NEWL Scores for credit placement, on par with their recognition of scores on AP exams.
+Among others, the list of universities below have been known to accept NEWL scores as a valid means of awarding academic credit or establishing appropriate placement.
+It's worth noting that educational policies and assessment requirements can change over time, so for the most up-to-date and accurate information you can contact the university or the program you are considering to check the admission requirements and language proficiency requirements.
+While each university or program adheres to their own policies and protocols, it is vital to remember that the College Board actively encourages all its member institutions to acknowledge and consider NEWL Scores for credit placement, on par with their recognition of scores on AP exams.

 |Baruch College, CUNY|